pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="PutSyslog"></a>PutSyslog
 Sends Syslog messages to a given host and port over TCP or UDP.
 Messages are constructed from the "Message ___" properties of the processor which can use expression language to generate messages from incoming FlowFiles.
 The properties are used to construct messages of the form: (<PRIORITY>)(VERSION )(TIMESTAMP) (HOSTNAME) (BODY) where version is optional.
 The constructed messages are checked against regular expressions for RFC5424 and RFC3164 formatted messages.
 The timestamp can be an RFC5424 timestamp with a format of "yyyy-MM-dd'T'HH:mm:ss.SZ" or "yyyy-MM-dd'T'HH:mm:ss.S+hh:mm", or it can be an RFC3164 timestamp with a format of "MMM d HH:mm:ss".
 If a message is constructed that does not form a valid Syslog message according to the above description, then it is routed to the invalid relationship.
 Valid messages are sent to the Syslog server and successes are routed to the success relationship, failures routed to the failure relationship.

+### <a name="QueryCassandra"></a>QueryCassandra
+Execute provided Cassandra Query Language (CQL) select query on a Cassandra 1.x or 2.x cluster.
+Query result may be converted to Avro or JSON format.
+Streaming is used so arbitrarily large result sets are supported.
+This processor can be scheduled to run on a timer, or cron expression, using the standard scheduling methods, or it can be triggered by an incoming FlowFile.
+If it is triggered by an incoming FlowFile, then attributes of that FlowFile will be available when evaluating the select query.
+FlowFile attribute 'executecql.row.count' indicates how many rows were selected.

+### <a name="QueryDatabaseTable"></a>QueryDatabaseTable
+Execute provided SQL select query.
+Query result will be converted to Avro format.
+Streaming is used so arbitrarily large result sets are supported.
+This processor can be scheduled to run on a timer, or cron expression, using the standard scheduling methods, or it can be triggered by an incoming FlowFile.
+If it is triggered by an incoming FlowFile, then attributes of that FlowFile will be available when evaluating the select query.
+FlowFile attribute 'querydbtable.row.count' indicates how many rows were selected.

 ### <a name="ReplaceText"></a>ReplaceText
 This processor updates the content of a FlowFile by evaluating a regular expression (regex) against the content and replacing the section of content that matches the regular expression with an alternate, user-defined, value.